alexeskenazi/cpp-excercises/README.md

 This repository contains various C++ exercises to practice and improve your programming skills.
 Each exercise is implemented in a separate header file with corresponding test cases.
 The solutions are the ones I came up with, there may be other solutions that I have not considered.
 Ping me if you have questions!

+NO AI was used to solve these problems

 ## Exercises

 1. **Merge Sorted Array** (`merge-sorted-array.h`)